-“Get to know the child – don’t smother them, stand back and let them come to you for comfort.
+“Get to know the child – don’t smother them, stand back, and let them come to you for comfort.
 Me and my husband want the children we have to fit in with our grandchildren’s ages – it would be nice to have that age group so they always have a friend around to speak to.”

-“The older sibling (4 years old) had a tendency to control the younger sibling (2 years old).This habit took around 5 months to break – but the 4-year-old wouldn’t let her sister do anything – get dressed, have a cuddle, speak.
-It took a while to control this – but by sitting with her and encouraging her not to bully her sister, this behaviour was controlled.”
+“The older sibling had a tendency to control the younger sibling.This habit took around 5 months to break – but the older sibling wouldn’t let her sister do anything – get dressed, have a cuddle, speak.
+It took a while to control this – but by sitting with her and encouraging her not to control her sister, this behaviour was controlled.”

 “They’re always there at the end of the phone.
 All the Capstone social workers are – if there are any problems, I know they’ll be there.
 There’s always someone there to give advice and to speak to.
-I’ve also been put in touch with another foster parent who’s been fostering for 9 years – she keeps in touch with me which is great.”
+I’ve also been put in touch with another foster parent who’s been fostering for many years – she keeps in touch with me which is great.”